 “LBC is harder to detect because it grows in a way that’s not cohesive, so people are less likely to feel a mass or nodule, and it’s not easily seen on screening mammograms,” says Dr. Shen.
 “As a result, some people are diagnosed at a later stage when the tumor is bigger.”

-“Lobular breast cancers are sneaky,” adds Dr. Mamtani.
+“Lobular breast cancers are sneaky,” Dr. Mamtani adds.
 “Both their size and lymph node involvement tend to be notoriously underestimated on scans and during breast exams.”

-This means that a tumor may be larger, and that the cancer may have spread to more lymph nodes than what was initially seen on mammography.
+This means that a tumor may be larger and that the cancer may have spread to more lymph nodes than initially seen on mammography.

-The screening tools MSK uses in addition to mammography to accurately diagnose ILC include ultrasound, contrast enhanced mammogram, or MRI.
-However, those tests aren’t typically ordered until symptoms are reported, or a suspicious area is detected during breast cancer screening.
+The screening tools MSK uses in addition to mammography to accurately diagnose ILC include ultrasound, contrast enhanced mammogram, and MRI.
+However, those tests aren’t typically ordered until symptoms are reported or a suspicious area is detected during breast cancer screening.

 With appropriate screening, most lobular carcinomas can still be detected at an early stage.